Thoregon/evolux.dyncomponents/doc/spec.md

 as a component.
 The dynamic dependency injection is available also if the component is not an 'Installable'.
 A descriptor for the component may be created.
 Otherwise the componentloader takes avialable information from 'package.json':

+#extension and enhancements
+- extensions: subcomponents (subclasses)
+- enhancement: additional functions (on the same component/class)

+##Descriptors
 The descriptor can specify the following settings and behavior:

 ```js